crossfidev/Plexus-Pool/docs/user/glossary.rst

 Glossary
 ========

-This glossary is divided in two sections, the first one concerns Tezos, and the second one concerns the Alpha protocol, which is the current `economic protocol`_.
+This glossary is divided in two sections, the first one concerns mineplex, and the second one concerns the Alpha protocol, which is the current `economic protocol`_.

-Tezos
+mineplex
 -----

 _`Context`